-In addition to the special programs mentioned earlier, other administrative units and centers provide services to students and the community.
-These include the College of Education Preschool, which provides young children a variety of learning experiences designed to encourage the development of thinking skills, intellectual curiosity, creative expression, and the foundation upon which academic skills will later be built.
+development of thinking skills, intellectual curiosity, creative expression, and the foundation upon which academic skills will later be built.
 The preschool provides on-site observation opportunities for students preparing to become early childhood teachers.
 For more information, call 480/ 965-2510.

-The Counselor Training Center provides counseling for ASU students, faculty, staff, and the community at large, regarding personal relationships, and career development issues.
+The Counselor Training Center provides counseling for ASU students, faculty, staff, and the community at large, regarding a wide range of issues, including anxiety, depression, personal relationships, and career development.
 Counseling is conducted by graduate students in counseling and counseling psychology under the supervision of licensed psychologists.
-For more information regarding the Counselor Training Center, call 480/ 965-5067.
+For more information, call 480/965-5067, or access the Web site at coe.asu.edu/ctc.

 Education Policy Studies Laboratory.
-Located within the College of Education, the Education Policy Studies Laboratory (EPSL) conducts and coordinates original research in areas such as student performance standards, assessment, curriculum, and commercialism in schools.
-EPSL disseminates its analyses and reports to policy makers and educators and also concentrates on providing the public with readable accounts of research.
+Located within the College of Education, the Education Policy Studies Laboratory (EPSL) conducts and coordinates original research in areas such as student performance standards and language policy issues, assessment, curriculum, and commercialism in schools.
+EPSL disseminates its analyses and reports to policy makers and educators and the public.
+It provides high quality research through four specialization units and an online journal.

-EPSL houses two research units-the Commercialism in Education Research Unit (CERU), which is the only national academic research center dedicated to schoolhouse commercialism; and the Education Policy Research Unit (EPRU), which conducts original research and facilitates implementation of educational innovations.
-For more information, contact the director of Educational Leadership and Policy Studies, EDB L1-01, call 480/ 965-1886, or access the laboratory's Web site at www.asu.edu/educ/epsl.
+EPSL houses two research units: (1) the Commercialism in Education Research Unit, which is the only national academic research center dedicated to schoolhouse commercialism, and (2) the Education Policy Research Unit, which conducts original research and facilitates implementation of educational innovations.

+For more information, contact the director of Educational Leadership and Policy Studies, EDB L1-01, call 480/ 965-1886, or access the laboratory's Web site at asu.edu/educ/epsl.

 General career advising in a program can be obtained by contacting the director of the division or the coordinator of the program in which a degree is offered.
 After admission to a degree program, specific advice related to degree activities is provided by supervisory committees.
+Postbaccalaureate students pursuing their teaching certification are advised by the Office of Student Services in EDB L1-13.
+Call 480/ 965-5555 to schedule an appointment.